danielnieuwerf/Chess_Python_With_Engine/README.md

 - Use a larger opening book
 - More guidance in end game
 - Efficiency of search tree
-- Continue to sincrease efficiency with Cython.
+- Continue to increase efficiency with Cython.
 So far Cython has made the game 1.7x faster.

 Current elo:
 - 1100+